With summer winding down in Alliance, now is a great time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can freshen it by flowing diluted bleach through the tube to sanitize the line.
-Or you can buy a new tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s scummy, you can clean it by pouring watered-down bleach through the tube to sanitize the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall